chaolinzhanglab/mras/README.md

-# Reverse engineering splicing-regulatory networks from diverse cellular transcriptomes
+# Reverse engineering splicing-regulatory networks using diverse cellular transcriptomes

 ## Summary
 This pipeline is composed of two workflows that can be run independently depending on your starting materials: